 I came up with this cheap recipe idea the other day when I didn’t wan’t to turn on the stove or oven to make lunch.
 I ended up eating a satisfying meal which consisted of this dip, fresh veggies, and crackers.
 A perfect little lunch on a hot summer day.

 From a cheap food lover’s perspective, bean-based dips are the jackpot.
 Beans are super cheap, especially if you cook them yourself.
-This recipe costs less than $3 to make, but it would be even less if you used dried, prepared garbanzo beans.
+This recipe costs less than $3.00 to make, but it would be even less if you used dried, prepared garbanzo beans.

-Juice from one lemon
+- Juice from one lemon

-2 sun-dried tomatoes packed in oil
+- 2 sun-dried tomatoes, packed in oil

-3 tablespoons olive oil
+- 2 tablespoons olive oil

-1 tablespoon oil from a jar of sun-dried tomatoes packed in oil
+- 1 tablespoon oil from a jar of sun-dried tomatoes packed in oil

-Pinch of salt
+- Pinch of salt

-Garlic powder, to taste
+- Garlic powder, to taste

-Place garbanzo beans, lemon juice, and sun-dried tomatoes in a food processor and pulse about 10 times, or until mixture is smooth.
+- Place garbanzo beans, lemon juice, and sun-dried tomatoes in a food processor and pulse about 10 times, or until mixture is smooth.
 Turn food processor on and stream in olive oil and oil from the jar of sun-dried tomatoes.
 Add salt and garlic powder to taste.

 - Serve chilled with fresh vegetables, chips, pita bread, or crostini.